 Sync translatable content from your repository with a localization project.
 Receive translations as pull/merge requests.

-Localize your content before design and programming starts, translate assets, or do localization in parallel.
+Localize your content before design and programming start, translate assets, or do localization in parallel.

-Collect information about the key events that happen in your Crowdin project, like completed translations, proofreading, and more.
+Collect information about your Crowdin project's key events like completed translations, proofreading, and more.

 Deliver new translations from Crowdin to your application in no time with over-the-air content delivery.
-Get better translations with real-time translation preview, screenshots upload and tagging.
+Get better translations with real-time translation preview, screenshot uploading, and tagging.

 Request custom file format support.